bazelbuild/rules_swift/doc/aspects.md

 transitive dependencies use Swift, the `SwiftUsageInfo` provider will not be propagated.

-Specifically, the aspect propagates which toolchain was used to build those dependencies.
-This information is typically always the same for any Swift targets built in the same configuration, but this allows upstream targets that may not be *strictly* Swift-related and thus don't want to depend directly on the Swift toolchain (such as Apple universal binary linking rules) to avoid doing so but still get access to information derived from the toolchain (like which linker flags to pass to link to the runtime).

 We use an aspect (as opposed to propagating this information through normal providers returned by `swift_library`) because the information is needed if Swift is used _anywhere_ in a dependency graph, even as dependencies of other